agile-ts/documentation/docs/quick_start/React.md

 ---

 Welcome to the [React](https://www.reactjs.org) quick start guide.
-This tutorial will introduce you to AgileTs and teach you how to use its basic functionalities in React.
+This tutorial will introduce you to AgileTs and teach you how to use its fundamental functionalities in a React environment.
 By the time you finish this guide, you will be able to start building your own AgileTs applications.
-**We recommend proceeding from top to bottom because some sections build on each other.**
+We recommend proceeding from top to bottom, as some parts of the tutorial build on each other.

 ## 🔽 Installation

 Let's start with the installation.
-If you haven't intended to install AgileTs yet, you can skip the installation guide and jump straight into the '[Create first State](#-create-first-state)' section.
+If you haven't intended to install AgileTs yet, you can skip the installation guide and jump straight into the '[Create first State](#-create-first-state)' tutorial.

-In order to use AgileTs in a React Environment, we need to install two packages.
+In order to use AgileTs in a React environment, we need to install two packages.
 - [`@agile-ts/core`](#-agile-tscore)
 - [`@agile-ts/react`](#-agile-tsreact)

-If you have planned to set up a new project from scratch using AgileTs and React, feel free to use the official AgileTs + React template from `create-react-app`.
+When you have planned to set up a new project from scratch using AgileTs and React, feel free to use the official AgileTs + React template from `create-react-app`.
 This will automatically generate a fully functional React app with AgileTs installed.